lisjin/gsp-enc/README.md

-# Tree Decomposition Attention for AMR-to-Text Generation
+# Generalized Shortest-Paths Encoders for AMR-to-Text Generation
+**Note:** This branch implements the adjacency matrix multiplication method described in Section 4.2 of the corresponding [paper](https://www.aclweb.org/anthology/2020.coling-main.181.pdf).
+For Floyd-Warshall, go to the `fl-wa` branch.

 **Credit:** This code is based on the [repo](https://github.com/jcyk/gtos) for the 2020 AAAI paper "Graph Transformer for Graph-to-Sequence Learning".
 We are grateful to the authors for open-sourcing their work.

 ## Environment Setup